How will the weather be? What should I wear?

 Can I bring kids?
 Is there a children’s rate?

 We like kids, and see the value in international experience for them.
-Sarah will be traveling with her infant son, Walker, and we are open to having other children along, too.
+Sarah has traveled with her two children, and we are open to having other children along, too.
 You know your child best, and whether your child can adjust agreeably to irregular schedules, travel, and food.
 If you think your child/ren will be easy with all of this, we are delighted to have them along.
-Sadly, because a child takes up a seat at a table or on a bus (some of the bus rides are long enough to wear out a lap pretty quickly), we can’t offer a children’s rate.
+Please ask about this possibility so we can discuss what it would look like and also what the children’s rate would be.

 Is it safe?